Written by ASAP’s expert immigration lawyers · Updated

 If you have a U.S. identification card such as a driver’s license or state ID, carry it with you when you leave home.
 You can choose to show your ID if you are stopped outside of your home by the police or immigration officials.

-2. Be careful when driving.
+2. Be careful when driving and traveling.

 Carry your U.S. driver’s license and get car insurance as required by law in all states.
 Drive carefully and obey the traffic laws.
+Be aware that when you travel within the United States, you may encounter immigration officials or immigration checkpoints.

-4. Be aware of privacy concerns on social media.
+3. Be aware of privacy concerns on social media.

 If you no longer use a social media account, consider deleting it.
 If you decide to delete your social media account and it has evidence about your asylum case or other information that is important to you, take screenshots or print copies before deleting.